Anil Chandra Seth

 I also work on a several projects focused on understanding the histories of stars and star clusters in nearby galaxies.
 These include large surveys of our nearest spiral neighbors, Andromeda and Triangulum.
 One of the most fun parts of this work has been launching citizen science projects to search for star clusters.
 I’m also involved with the Sloan Digital Sky Survey’s APOGEE project.

 Outside of my research, I advocate for maintaining and improving the dark skies in our region, including helping start the world’s first Dark Sky Studies minor at the University of Utah, and founding an internship program for astronomy outreach at Bryce Canyon National Park.
-See the Consortium for Dark Sky Studies and the International Dark Sky Association’s pages for more info.
+I'm also a member of the local chapter of Dark Sky International.